vippsas/vipps-developers/README.md

 The iOS test app is available in Apple TestFlight: https://testflight.apple.com/join/hTAYrwea You do *not* need an activation code.

+0. See the information above about which version to install.
 1. Open the [TestFlight](https://testflight.apple.com/join/hTAYrwea) link
 2. Install the "Vipps MT" app
 3. Open the "Vipps MT" app